valory-xyz/open-autonomy/docs/guides/publish_fetch_packages.md

-Similarly as the {{open_aea}} framework, the {{open_autonomy}} framework also works with the concept of **package**: a collection of files that implement a specific component or functionality.
+The {{open_autonomy}} framework works with the concept of **package**: a collection of files that implement a specific component or functionality.
 Publishing a package is simply the process of storing the package into a registry (or in other words, a repository), either locally or remotely.

-Remote registries allow to make the package publicly available to other developers.
-Moreover, it is required that a package be published in a remote registry before [registering the package in the on-chain protocol](./register_packages_on_chain.md).
+By publishing a package on a remote repository, its code is available for other developers to reuse it.
+Moreover, publishing a package on a public repository also facilitates [registering the package in the on-chain protocol](./register_packages_on_chain.md).

+!!! note
+      It is not a strict requirement that a package be publicly available in a remote repository to register it in the on-chain protocol.
+The developer might want to keep the code private (and share it by different means), and still be able to register the package in the on-chain protocol.

 ## What will you learn